Blog Category: hvcc

 I have blogged about appraisal problems many times in the past.
 I am not going to repeat those posts.
-Maybe the data below will carry more weight than my opinion, because it is fresh out of a thorough and expensive study that I have cited on this blog recently.
-I will cut and past comments directly from the study that quotes Realtors, and I will let their comments speak for themselves.
-As a mortgage consumer, the below should be plenty to tell you where you need to go for a mortgage.
-Mortgage brokers, large banks, online lenders and credit unions, many of whom the consumer thinks is working in their best interest are actually setup to fail the consumer by design.
-Just because you bank at a big bank or a credit union does not mean they are setup to provide you the best service.
-I worked at a big bank before, and unless you had millions of dollars Read the rest of this entry »
+Maybe the data below will carry more weight than my opinion.
+It is fresh out of a thorough and expensive study that I have cited on this blog recently.
+I will cut and past comments directly from the study that quotes Realtors.
+I will let their comments speak for themselves.

-I blogged just a few days ago about how a client went with an online lender, and that lender sent an appraiser to the client’s home who was not local to the marketplace, and the appraised value ended up coming in low enough that the client had to pay $45,000 out of pocket to pay the loan down.
-I am not sure how spending $45,000 in cash Read the rest of this entry »
+I blogged just a few days ago about how a client chose an online lender instead of me.
+And that lender sent an appraiser to the client’s home who was not local to the marketplace.
+The appraised value ended up coming in low enough that the client had to pay $45,000 out of pocket to pay the loan down.
+I am not sure how spending $45,000 in cash

 I am doing a loan for a homebuyer to buy a single family detached home in Falls Church, Virginia.
 The sales price was a little over $500,000 and the new loan is a Conventional Fixed rate 80% loan-to-value loan, which of course means we are subject to the HVCC rules.
 So I ordered the appraisal from the bank’s Appraisal Management Company (AMC).